zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/troubleshooting.rst

 Tracing Esptool Interactions
 ----------------------------

-Running ``esptool.py --trace`` will dump all serial interactions to the standard output (this is *a lot* of output).
+Running ``esptool --trace`` will dump all serial interactions to the standard output (this is *a lot* of output).
 This can be helpful when debugging issues with the serial connection, or when providing information for bug reports.

 See :ref:`the related Advanced Topics page <tracing-communications>` for more information.

 Configuration File
 ------------------

-Although ``esptool.py`` has been tuned to work in the widest possible range of environments, an incompatible combination of hardware, OS, and drivers might cause it to fail.
+Although ``esptool`` has been tuned to work in the widest possible range of environments, an incompatible combination of hardware, OS, and drivers might cause it to fail.
 If you suspect this is the case, a custom configuration of internal variables might be necessary.

 These variables and options can be specified in a configuration file.
 See :ref:`the related Configuration File page <config>` for more information.